yandex-cloud/docs/en/serverless-containers/operations/access-rights.md

-# Managing container access rights
+# Managing rights to access a container

 You can make a container [public](#public) or [private](#private), view roles [assigned](#list) to a container, [revoke](#revoke) them, or [assign](#add-access) new roles.